go-chassis/go-chassis/README.md

 # Communication Protocols
 Go-Chassis supports 3 types of communication protocol.
 1. Rest - REST is an approach that leverages the HTTP protocol for communication.
-2. Highway - This is a RPC communication protocol, it was deprecated.
-3. grpc - native grpc protocol, go chassis bring circuit breaker, route management etc to grpc.
+3. gRPC - native grpc protocol, go chassis bring circuit breaker, route management etc to grpc.
 ## Debug suggestion for dlv:
 Add `-tags debug` into go build arguments before debugging, if your go version is go1.10 onward.